The 3 big problems with "group" messaging

 Replies with text messaging platforms are one-on-one.
 If someone replies to a message, then only the person that sent the message receives it.
 Plus, instead of your phone blowing up with responses, text messaging platforms can organize responses for you.
 Making your group messages convenient, rather than a headache.
 And finally text messaging platforms provide a simple way for people to opt-out, but still get the information they need if they are messaged one on one.
 And the platform will provide a list of these people, so they too can receive the critical information they need.

 Text Messaging Platforms

 There are a lot of text messaging platforms to choose from.
 A simple Google search for text messaging platforms will give you many options to choose from.
 Some platforms are industry specific and others are meant for anyone.
 They can handle personal as well as business use.
 We recommend TextSanity.
 It’s an easy-to-use platform that was designed for personal and business use.
-They offer a free, no-obligation 14-day trial as well.

 In the end, using a text messaging platform to handle group messaging will save you time and a headache.
 But you may still have one lingering question.
 And that is, what about the other people, family, friends, co-workers, even my workplace that include me in group messages?
 How do I deal with that?
 Simple, once you find the right text messaging platform for you, tell your circle of influence.
 Tell your family, friends, co-workers, and even workplace to use a text messaging platform too.
 That way everyone wins!